RuiboZhang98/CIBMTR_post_hct_survival/README.md

 Note: we selected a modeling approach based on cross-validation on the training set, before evaluating any model on the test set.
 The final metrics reported for this project are based on this chosen approach--not on the approach that performed best on test data!

+An conda environment for running these jupyter notebooks is collected in the file `erdos_sp25_post_hct_env.yml`.
+Note that this environment has been exported from a linux machine, and thus may need to modify for other operation systems.

 ### Data Directory

 The [data](/data) directory contains raw data for this project.